Subtree Mode and Applications: Baselines for

 \begin{proposition} Given a tree $\mathcal{T}$ on $N$ nodes, we can construct, in $\cO(N\Delta)$ time, a data structure that can answer any \SM query in $\cO(1)$ time.
 In particular, for a given node $v$, the query algorithm returns both the mode $c^{\max}_v$ and its frequency~$f^{\max}_v$. \end{proposition} \begin{proof} We initialize an integer array $A_v$ of size $\Delta$ for each node~$v$ of $\mathcal{T}$.
 In the base case ($v$ is a leaf of color $i$), we set $A_v[i]=1$ and $A_v[j]=0$, for each $j\neq i$.
 Using a bottom-up traversal of $\mathcal{T}$, we record the count $A_v[i]$ of each color~$i$: for an internal node $v$, with children $u_1,\ldots,u_{\ell}$, $A_v[i]:=\sum^{\ell}_{j=1}A_{u_j}[i]$.
 Each value $A_v[i]$ is written once using the children of $v$ and read once by the parent of $v$.
 Then, from each $A_v$, we derive $c^{\max}_v$ and $f^{\max}_v$ by reading each value once more.
 We have $\cO(N\Delta)$ values in total; the result follows. \end{proof}

 We refer to the construction algorithm underlying \Cref{thm:bl1} as \textsf{Baseline 1}.
 The space used by \textsf{Baseline 1} is bounded by the construction time, which is $\cO(N\Delta)$.

-Another way to solve \SM is by observing that it can be reduced to \RM by creating a single array of size $N$ that contains the color of each leaf of $\mathcal{T}$ from left to right, and then solving \RM (i.e., preprocessing this array by constructing a data structure for \RM on it and then querying this data structure).
-This can be done because each subtree of $\mathcal{T}$ in \SM corresponds to a range of the array.
+Another way to solve \SM is by observing that it can be reduced to \RM by defining a single array that stores the color of each leaf of $\mathcal{T}$ from left to right, and then solving \RM on this array (i.e., preprocessing this array by constructing a data structure for \RM on it and then querying this data structure).
+This can be done because each subtree of $\mathcal{T}$ in \SM corresponds to a range of the array; and each range can be processed by a single query in the data structure for \RM.
+The drawback of this approach, however, is that constructing the data structure and answering each of the $N$ queries takes $\cO(N\sqrt{N})$ time, as shown below, whereas \SM can be solved in the optimal $\cO(N)$ time by using our algorithm.
 We first recall a well-known result on \RM, and then formalize this approach as follows.

 \begin{lemma}[\cite{DBLP:journals/corr/abs-1101-4068}] Given an array $\mathcal{A}$ on $N$ elements, for any $s\in [1,N]$, we can construct, in $\cO(sN)$ time, a data structure that can answer any \RM query in $\cO(N/s)$ time.
 In particular, for a given range, the query algorithm returns both the most frequent color in the range and its frequency. \end{lemma}